jondarrer/react-static-site-hydrater/README.md

 ## To output the firebase.json file

-To ensure the `firebase.json` file is output in the `dist` directory, simply include the **firebase** plugin in the `plugins` option:
+To ensure the `firebase.json` file is output in the root directory, simply include the **firebase** plugin in the `plugins` option:

 ```js